 Also note that 3DMark automatically uses the proxy settings of Windows (which are configured in Internet Options) - if you are using a web proxy server that requires authentication, 3DMark cannot contact www.3dmark.com and online features of 3DMark cannot work with such configuration.

 I'm having problems getting Hardware Monitoring to show temperatures and clock speeds (Advanced Edition)

-This is a known issue with 3DMark v1.1 and is corrected with the v1.2.250 update which features a complete re-write of this functionality - install latest update to 3DMark.
+This was a known issue with 3DMark v1.1 and is corrected in the current version - install latest update to 3DMark.
 Note that if you are seeing some but not all of the data, this is normal - not all hardware configurations provide all different forms of monitoring data.

 I'm having problems with SLI/Crossfire performance and I have more than two video cards

 Note that Multi-GPU configurations with more than two cards use up additional video memory due to resources that have to be duplicated on every card.
 For Fire Strike we recommend at least 1.5GB per card for 3-4x SLI/Crossfire and Fire Strike Extreme we recommend 2GB or more per card.
 The tests should run even when using cards with less memory but there will be a performance penalty as video driver has to use main RAM to extend the video memory.